electrikmilk/cherrilang.org/language/custom-actions.md

 add(2,2)
 ```

-Check the [types](types) reference for all of the types you can use for arguments.
+Read the [types](types) reference for all types you can use for arguments.

 When calling your custom action, keep in mind the arguments you use will be type-checked against your type definitions for each of your arguments.